 TGax Editor: Insert a “UL MU Response Scheduling Support” bit in Figure 9-554b (HE Capabilities element)

 TGax Editor: Insert a new paragraph at the end of this subclause as follows:

+The UL MU Response Scheduling Support subfield indicates support for receiving an (A-) MPDU that contains an UL MU Response Scheduling A-Control subfield.
+The UL MU Response Scheduling Support subfield is set to 1 when the STA supports the reception of the UL MU Response Scheduling subfield; otherwise it is set to 0.

 9.4.2.214 HE Operation element